agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 ### An end-to-end example

-For end-to-end example on how to set up interactive documentation with JupyterLite, see [the `jupyterlite/sphinx-demo` repository](https://github.com/jupyterlite/sphinx-demo).
+For an end-to-end example on how to set up interactive documentation with JupyterLite, see [the `jupyterlite/sphinx-demo` repository](https://github.com/jupyterlite/sphinx-demo).

 ### Interactive documentation efforts